sylann/BeEmote/README.md

 ### Local Database

 We use MySql.

-I use the root user here but you may use another one depending on your mysql usage.
+> I use the root user here but you may use another one depending on your mysql usage.

-Prepare to type the corresponding password after entering each of the following commands.
+Prepare to type the password corresponding to your root login, after entering each of the following commands.

 First step is creating a user `beemote` with adequat privileges.
 In the console (while in the solution folder):